-If the patient confirms it is the doctor at the clinic you are calling from, click verification/date stamp in EMR and save.
+If the patient confirms it is the PCP at the clinic you are calling from, click verification/date stamp in EMR and save.
 Then continue:

 "Thank you.
-I have confirmed you consider Dr. Z to be your family doctor.
-I will be reaching out to [conflict doctor] at [conflict clinic] to let them know your decision, so you can be removed from their list.
+I have confirmed you consider Dr. Z to be your PCP.
+I will be reaching out to [conflict PCP] at [conflict clinic] to let them know your decision, so you can be removed from their list.
 Is that okay with you?